 For example, a student has attempted a total of 24 credit hours during her entire college career and passed 16 credit hours.
-The student must pass 67% of 24 credit hours, or 24 X .67 = 16.08 credits.
-The student is meeting this measure since 16 credit hours earned divided by 24 credit hours attempted equals 66.66% which may be rounded up to 67%.
+The student passed 66.67% of credit hours attempted (16 divided by 24) which is less than the 67% required.
+However, the student is meeting this measure since the 66.66% may be rounded up to 67%.

 Maximum Timeframe (Total hours a student may attempt and receive Federal Student Aid):

-Students may not receive Federal Student Aid which includes Federal Direct or Parent Plus loans after attempting 150% of the hours required for completion of the degree.
-This includes transfer hours placed on the UM transcript and for UM classes for which the student received grades of W, I, IP, NC, P, S, and U.
+Students may not receive Federal Student Aid, which includes Federal Direct or Parent Plus loans, after attempting 150% of the hours required for completion of the degree.
+This includes transfer hours placed on the UM transcript and for UM classes for which the student received grades of W, I, IP, NC, CR, P, S, and U.

 For example, a student must earn 120 credit hours to be eligible for a degree.
 Once a student attempts 180 credit hours (120 hours required for the degree X 1.50 = 180 credit hours) the student is no longer eligible for Federal Student Aid.

 Incomplete grade – Grades of I and IP are included in hours attempted but not in GPA hours or GPA calculation until the student completes the course.
-If the student does not complete the course in the allotted time, the grade automatically becomes an F.
+If the student does not complete the course in the allotted time for which they received an I grade, the grade automatically becomes an F.

 Withdrawals – Grades of W are included in hours attempted but not in GPA hours or GPA calculation.